alvis/presetter/README.md

   extends?: string[];
   /** mapping of files to be generated to its configuration template files (key: file path relative to the target project's root, value: template path) */ template?: TemplateMap | TemplateMapGenerator;
-  /** list of templates that should not be created as symlinks */ noSymlinks?: string[] | Generator<string[]>;
+  /** list of templates that should not be created as hardlinks or symlinks */ noSymlinks?: string[] | Generator<string[]>;
   /** path to the scripts template */ scripts?: string;